Ratio of Debt to Income

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-Don't forget these are only guidelines.
-We'd be happy to help you pre-qualify to help you determine how much you can afford.
+Remember these ratios are only guidelines.
+We'd be happy to help you pre-qualify to help you figure out how much you can afford.